How many regions are there in France?

 Use the interactive map of the 13 French regions to find out more information about the country.

-Click on the region's name for more information, each link opens a page showing maps, photos and information for the region.
+Click on the region's name for more information, each link opens a page showing maps, photos and other information.